hasan-razibul/Terraform_Wordpress_AWS/README.md

-## Terraform : wordpress on aws Lightsail
+## Terraform : Wordpress on aws Lightsail

 I made this terraform project to deploy wordpress on aws lightsail.

-All the varibales e.g region, blueprint selection is in the variables.tf file.
-Change those variable accordingly to your preferences.
+All the variables e.g region, blueprint selection is in the variables.tf file.
+Change those variables accordingly to your preferences.

 #### Terraform commands to run -
 terraform init